 - An analysis of the effects that greater financial education among Colorado residents would have on increasing their retirement savings; and

 - An analysis of the effects that not increasing Coloradans' retirement savings would have on current and future state and local government expenditures.

-The bill appropriates $800,000 from the general fund to the department of the treasury for the purpose of conducting the analyses or assessments, including operating expenses.
+For the 2019-20 state fiscal year, $800,000 from the general fund is appropriated to the department of the treasury for the purpose of conducting the analyses or assessments, including operating expenses.

 (Note: This summary applies to this bill as enacted.)